GoogleChrome/chrome-app-codelab/lab5_data/README.md

     $scope.dropText = defaultDropText;

     // on dragOver, we will change the style and text accordingly, depending on
-    // the data being transfered
+    // the data being transferred
     var dragOver = function(e) {
       e.stopPropagation();
       e.preventDefault();